balaji-atoa/puppe-pdf/README.md

 TODO:

 Vue, fastify, react
-expose function, setCookie, customPath for saveToFile, conditions optimize CI/CD for test in windows and linux -> alpine, ubuntu deployments for node 18 and node 20 improve express example
+expose function, customPath for saveToFile(TBD)
+CI/CD for test in windows and linux -> alpine, ubuntu deployments for node 18 and node 20 improve express example documentation